U.S. House condemns Trump's courtroom efforts to end Obamacare

 WASHINGTON (Reuters) - Calling it an effort to take away Americans’ healthcare, the U.S. House of Representatives voted Wednesday to condemn the Trump administration’s courtroom bid to eliminate Obamacare.

-The 240-186 House vote was a largely symbolic move aimed at keeping the spotlight on the issue.
+The 240-186 vote was a largely symbolic move aimed at keeping the spotlight on the issue.
 Just eight Republicans joined majority Democrats in voting to urge the administration to reverse its assault against Obamacare, as the 2010 Affordable Care Act that overhauled the U.S. healthcare system is popularly known.

 House Democrats brought the resolution to force lawmakers to take a stand on the Justice Department’s recent move asking an appeals court to overturn Obamacare on constitutional grounds.